 THE EMOTIONAL WAR

-Playing upon one’s insecurities, frailties and vulnerabilities is at the heart of an emotional attack.
+Playing upon one’s insecurities, frailties and vulnerabilities are at the heart of an emotional attack.
 I have yet to handle a divorce where an emotional war was not involved, and I doubt I ever will.
 You may think that is because I handle celebrity clients, but not so.
 I also handle others who have no notoriety and who cannot seem to resist the need to start an emotional battle.
 Emotional wars are often fought to gain an advantage in court (which usually backfires), and if there are children involved, they are fought to gain allegiance toward one parent over the other.
 This, too, is a very dangerous war because it has severe repercussions.

 Emotional wars are awfully tempting.